andrewtarry/andrewtarry.github.io/_posts/2023-02-22-rip-films-for-plex.md

 Once it finishes you will have a new `.mkv` file of your film.
 You could add this plex but `.mkv` is a bit of an odd format.
 It’s very big, and you will normally need to transcode it.
 Plex and other media servers can often perform live transcoding, but they will place a lot of strain on the server.
 If you only have a small server or a NAS that’s not ideal.

-In the next article, I will share my transcoding scripts.
+In the next article, I will share [my transcoding process using HandBrake](/posts/how-to-use-handbrake-to-transcode-films-for-plex).